About the project

 History on the move

-In February 2014, the Pergola was relocated to protect the historic structure during Seawall construction.
-Check out our video of the Pergola move.
+In February 2014, the Pergola was moved into storage to protect the historic structure during Seawall construction.
+While in storage, crews began historic restoration of the Pergola.
+Check out our videos of the Pergola's journey.

 Related documents and links:

 - Washington Street Boat Landing Pergola project information

 - Washington Street Boat Landing Pergola Restoration project – September 2016 (PDF, 5 MB)

 - Washington Street Boat Landing Pergola restoration design rendering (PDF, 43 KB)